 For a moment, he felt a pang of jealousy.
 He was unsure of the extent of Faith's feelings for the vampire.
 Then he realized how silly he was being.
 She was sharing his bed, not Angel's.
 But still he wondered if that would be the case if the curse didn't prevent Angel from indulging in certain pleasures.
-It doesn't matter, he told himself resolutely.
-The curse is fact and Faith is here.
+But it didn't matter and he had to let it go: the curse was fact and Faith was here.

 Smiling at his own insecurity, he buried his head in Faith's hair and drifted off to sleep.

 Dawn wandered the downstairs restlessly.
 She was tired, exhausted really.
 But she didn't want to sleep.
 Didn't want to face Buffy, or whatever her sister was becoming.